awsdocs/amazon-emr-management-guide/doc_source/emr-kerberos-cross-realm.md

 ### Step 4: Configure an Incoming Trust on the Active Directory Domain Controller<a name="emr-kerberos-ad-configure-trust"></a>

 The example commands below create a trust in Active Directory, which is a one\-way, incoming, non\-transitive, realm trust with the cluster\-dedicated KDC\.
 The example we use for the cluster's realm is `EC2.INTERNAL`\.
 The `passwordt` parameter specifies the **cross\-realm principal password**, which you specify along with the cluster **realm** when you create a cluster\.
 The realm name is derived from the default domain name in `us-east-1` for the cluster\.
+The `Domain` is the Active Directory domain in which you are creating the trust, which is lower case by convention\.
+The example uses `ad.domain.com`

 Open the Windows command prompt with administrator privileges and type the following commands to create the trust relationship on the Active Directory domain controller:

 ```
 C:\Users\Administrator> ksetup /addkdc EC2.INTERNAL
-C:\Users\Administrator> netdom trust EC2.INTERNAL /Domain:AD.DOMAIN.COM /add /realm /passwordt:MyVeryStrongPassword
+C:\Users\Administrator> netdom trust EC2.INTERNAL /Domain:ad.domain.com /add /realm /passwordt:MyVeryStrongPassword
 C:\Users\Administrator> ksetup /SetEncTypeAttr EC2.INTERNAL AES256-CTS-HMAC-SHA1-96
 ```